matrix-org/matrix-spec-proposals/proposals/3510-let-users-kick-each-other.md

 You could also introduce the concept of a room 'owner' to provide an escape hatch against a coup between admins.
 For instance, you could special-case the `m.room.create` sender to always be able to promote themselves to admin.
-Or you could maintain an `owner` field in `m.power_levels` in order to track a set of matrix IDs which are allowed to override powerlevels to promote themselves to admin whatever happens.
+Or you could maintain an `owner` field in `m.room.power_levels` in order to track a set of matrix IDs which are allowed to override powerlevels to promote themselves to admin whatever happens.
 However, this is orthogonal to this proposal and should be considered in a separate MSC.

 ## Security considerations